mikrobi/babel/docs/usage/index.md

 - context: the contexts are listed with the context name.
 - combination: the contexts are listed with the context name and the context language set in the cultureKey context setting.
+- chunk: the contexts are listed with the chunk referenced in the system setting `babel.displayChunk`.

 ## Permissions